jprchlik/cms2_python_helpers/README.md

 Relax all models created defined in CMS2 using input files created in the previous python script
 >python fff2_input_models_wrapper.py -t "2009/02/17 11:44:01"

-NOW wait a long time for all CMS
+NOW wait a long time for all CMS2 models to relax (may take a month).

 The script and file list explanations are as follows: